 In 2007 Master Antonio Paris was forced by health reasons to request to be relieved from most of his commitments to the Order, namely travelling and attendance to International Meetings.
 According to the Statutes, the Order was run for 6 months by the Chancellor, Fr.
 Luis de Matos.
 Since after that statutory period there was no sign of recovery, the Chancellor was forced to assume the added position of Interim Master and call elections.
 Two International Meetings and General Convents of the Order determined an electoral calendar announced in November 2008 (see post here).

 In 2009 Fr+ António Cabrera ceased his office as Treasurer, leaving the Order.
 In January 2016 Fr+ Roman Vertovec ceased his office as Visitor General, leaving the OSMTHU.
+In 2018 the Master Antonio Paris resumed his term of office during the meeting held in Arraiolos, Portugal.

 To contact the Chancellery, please use the official email address: email@example.com